 |My Old-World Style Potato Pancakes have more eggs for better texture with a bit more lift from the baking powder.|

-With this recipe, you get the best marriage of tastes with finely grated raw potato and onion that is delicately seasoned in pancake form.
+With this recipe for my Old-World Style Potato Pancakes, you get the best marriage of tastes with finely grated raw potato and onion that is delicately seasoned in pancake form.
 Some people like to top with an applesauce, but I prefer sour cream since it seems to magnificently complete these pancakes just the way they so richly deserve.

-I will not lie to you, but this recipe does involve a bit of extra effort compared to my usual recipes.
+I will not lie to you, but this recipe for my Old-World Style Potato Pancakes does involve a bit of extra effort compared to my usual recipes.
 However, once you taste it then you will understand the grating is well worth it, especially when potatoes are on sale!